-- 1. Asexual reproduction takes place through budding in
+- 1. Asexual reproduction takes place through budding In

-- (a) amoeba.
+- a. amoeba

-- (b) yeast.
+- b. yeast

-- (c) plasmodium.
+- c.
+Plasmodium

-- (d) leishmania.
+- d. leishmania.

 - 2. Which of the following is not a part of the female reproductive system in human beings?

-- (a) Ovary
+- a.
+Ovary

-- (b) Uterus
+- b.
+Uterus

-- (c) Vas deferens
+- c.
+Vas deferens

-- (d) Fallopian tube
+- d.
+Fallopian tube

 - 3. The anther contains

-- (a) sepals.
+- a. sepals

-- (b) ovules.
+- b. ovules

-- (c) pistil.
+- c. carpel

-- (d) pollen grains.
+- d. pollen grains

 - 4. What are the advantages of sexual reproduction over asexual reproduction?

 - 5. What are the functions performed by the testis in human beings?

 - 6. Why does menstruation occur?

 - 7. Draw a labelled diagram of the longitudinal section of a flower.

 - 8. What are the different methods of contraception?

 - 9. How are the modes for reproduction different in unicellular and multicellular organisms?

 - 10. How does reproduction help in providing stability to populations of species?

-- 11. What could be the reasons for adopting contraceptive methods?